ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In this profile, a token series is characterized by access tokens used between a given pair (C, RS) having the same "session\_id" in the EDHOC\_Information (see {{edhoc-parameters-object}}) and bound to the same authentication credential AUTH\_CRED\_C of C.

 AS assigns the "session\_id" to the EDHOC\_Information when issuing the first access token of a new series and that "session\_id" remains fixed throughout the series lifetime.
-When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series:
+When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series, irrespective of the used ACE profile:

 * i) issued for the same RS; and
 * ii) bound to the same authentication credential AUTH_CRED_C of the requesting client (irrespectively of how the AUTH_CRED_C is identified in the access tokens).